-The Fund may hold a portfolio of Australian Real Estate Investment Trusts (AREITs).
+The Fund holds units in DWAPF and may hold a portfolio of Australian Real Estate Investment Trusts (AREITs).
 Taking account of these investments, on a look-through basis the Fund's gearing ratio is 29.0%.

 Benchmark 1 - Gearing Policy